How to Screw into a Stud

 3. If you accidentally strip the screw hole, remove the screw and fill it with a toothpick coated in wood glue.
 Once dry, you can reposition the screw and achieve a snug fit.

-4. In the event that the stud itself is damaged or compromised, consider using wall anchors or toggle bolts.
+4. In the event that the stud itself is damaged or compromised, or you need to mount between studs, consider using wall anchors or toggle bolts.
 These alternative mounting solutions can provide stability even in weaker areas of the wall.

 By following these steps and troubleshooting tips, you can ensure that your mounting is secure and avoid any potential problems.
 Remember to always prioritize safety and take necessary precautions when screwing into a stud.